-NYU Abu Dhabi offers five engineering undergraduate degree programs.
-Each program is designed to create technological leaders with a global perspective, a broad education, and the capacity to think creatively.
-The uniqueness of the program lies in the integration of invention, innovation, and entrepreneurship into all phases of study.
+NYU Abu Dhabi engineering programs are designed to create technological leaders with a global perspective, a broad education, and the capacity to think creatively.
+The uniqueness of each program lies in the integration of invention, innovation, and entrepreneurship into all phases of study.
 Students enjoy a learning environment conducive to creativity, which is at the heart of tomorrow’s technological innovations and enterprises.

 - Pursue a diverse range of careers in research, academia, industry, or government.

 - Seek continuous professional development and life-long learning through graduate school studies, continuing educational courses, and/or professional registration.

 - Utilize their NYUAD education to develop innovative, ethical and socially responsible solutions to a range of local, regional or global problems.

 - Be effective communicators and demonstrate collaborative, entrepreneurial and leadership qualities.

 The primary pedagogical goals of the Engineering Division, across all majors, are to: